Springs-DSA/neighborgoods-rs/README.md

 Search & Filter Tools: For discovering resources Notification Components: For system alerts and messages

-6.2 Page Templates
+### Page Templates
 Dashboard Template: Activity feed, quick actions, announcements Listing Pages Template: Grid or list view with filtering sidebar Detail Pages Template: Full information about items/events with actions Form Pages Template: Consistent layout for all input forms Profile Pages Template: User information with tabbed sections

-7. Interaction Patterns
+## Interaction Patterns
-7.1 Input Methods
+### Input Methods
 Form Fields: Consistent styling with clear labels and validation Selection Controls: Dropdowns, radio buttons, and checkboxes Date Selectors: Calendar-based interface for scheduling Image Upload: Simple interface for item/condition documentation Search Interface: Immediate feedback with suggestion capability

-7.2 Feedback & Notifications
+### Feedback & Notifications
 Status Indicators: Clear visual cues for request/item status Confirmation Messages: After successful actions
 Error Handling: User-friendly error messages with recovery actions Loading States: Consistent indicators during system operations Notification Center: Centralized location for all alerts and messages

-7.3 Motion & Transitions
+### Motion & Transitions
 Subtle animations for state changes
 Smooth transitions between pages
 Microinteractions that provide feedback on user actions

-8. Technical Implementation Guidelines
-8.1 Technology Stack

-Backend: Rust with Rocket framework and Diesel ORM
-Database: PostgreSQL (as indicated by Diesel schema)
-Containerization: Docker for consistent deployment
-API Architecture: RESTful endpoints with potential ActivityPub integration

-8.2 Schema Considerations
-User management with verification flow (approved_at/approved_by) Item tracking with detailed ownership history Certification system for skills and item usage requirements Transfer tracking with status and purpose indicators Geolocation capabilities for users and transfers

-9. Federation & Scaling Strategy
+# Federation & Scaling Strategy
-9.1 Federation Protocol
+## Federation Protocol
 ActivityPub implementation for inter-neighborhood federation Common vocabulary for items, skills, and community resources Federated identity management for cross-node authentication Content addressing for consistent item identification across nodes

-9.2 Node Architecture Needs
+## Node Architecture Needs
 Self-hostable neighborhood instances
 Discovery mechanism for nearby neighborhood nodes through nonprofit Global vs. local content distinctions
 Conflict resolution between federated nodes

-10. Organizational Structure
+# Organizational Structure
-10.1 Nonprofit Entity
+## Nonprofit Entity
 Legal organization for project governance
 Fundraising through grants and donations
 Community outreach and adoption programs
 Stewardship of shared code and standards
-Facilitation of inter-neighborhood cooperation
+Facilitation of inter-neighborhood cooperation Responsibility and storage for goods held in commons

-10.2 Governance Model
+## Governance Model
 Open contribution model for code development
 Community input mechanisms for feature priorities Transparent decision-making processes
 Balance between local node autonomy and network coherence

-11. Revised Feature Roadmap
+# Revised Feature Roadmap
 Phase 1: Core borrowing and lending functionality Phase 2: Community events and resources
-Phase 2.5: Federation protocol implementation
+Phase 3: Federation protocol implementation
-Phase 2.6: Nonprofit establishment and governance structure Phase 3: Ratings, reviews, and enhanced trust mechanisms Phase 4: Calendar integration and advanced scheduling
+Phase 4: Nonprofit establishment and governance structure Phase 5: Ratings, reviews, and enhanced trust mechanisms

-12. Additional Implementation Considerations
-12.1 Security Approach

-User verification processes by node admin
-Transfer confirmation by both parties
-Privacy considerations for location/contact data

-12.2 Federation-Specific Components

-Node settings management interface
-Federation status indicators
-Cross-node search functionality
-Admin tools for federation management
+# Glossery
+Lending - A User posting to make an item available for others to use temporarily.
+(Core Action) Offering - A User posting to make an item available for others to keep, or to volunteer their skills or time.
+(Core Action) Requesting - A User posting to ask for other Users to fill a need not availible in the Listings.
+(Core Action) Borrowing - A User posting a ticket to someone else's item temporarily.
+(Core Action) Accepting - A User posting a ticket to remove an Offered item (giving them ownership), or to use another User's skills or time (Core Action)
+Planning - Creating an Event with multiple Request or Borrow Tickets tied to the same location, date and time.
+(Core Action) Listings - All items/skills currently available to borrow Needs - All current requests from community members Tickets - Individual user transactions (so "Borrowing Ticket" instead of "Borrowing request", because that's just confusing) Posting - Catch all term for all core actions for Users.
+Node - An individual server running a neighborgoods instance.
+Admin - A User with additional responsabilities of hoasting a node, moderating it, adding new Users, watching for problems and requesting additional features from developers.